theosaulus/ANNDL-Time_Series_Forecasting/README.md

 # Time Series Forcasting

-Artificial Neural Networks and Deep Learning 2021 - Second Homework
+Challenges done as part of the course of Artificial Neural Networks and Deep Learning 2021/2022

 https://codalab.lisn.upsaclay.fr/competitions/621